4. Antimicrobial Stewardship

 b.
 Antimicrobial Stewardship Resources at Emory

-The ASPs at Emory Healthcare have created a variety of resources to assist providers with optimizing antimicrobial use.
-These include treatment guidelines for COVID-19, community-acquired pneumonia in adults, and urinary tract infections in adults.
+The ASPs at EHC have created a variety of resources to assist providers with optimizing antimicrobial use.
+These include treatment guidelines for Mpox, community-acquired pneumonia, and urinary tract infections, among others.
 The stewardship teams also collaborate with the microbiology lab to create an antibiogram for the most commonly isolated bacterial pathogens at each hospital.
-The antibiogram shows what percent of common bacteria isolated at that facility are susceptible to commonly used antimicrobials.
-This tool can assist with selecting appropriate empiric antimicrobial therapy prior to complete susceptibility results returning.
+The antibiogram shows what percent of common bacteria isolated at that facility are susceptible to commonly used antimicrobials and can assist with selecting appropriate empiric antimicrobial therapy prior to complete susceptibility results returning.
 There are also guidelines for antimicrobial dosing in the setting of renal dysfunction and recommendations on antimicrobial selection in the setting of penicillin allergy.
-All of these resources can be found in the Emory Healthcare Antimicrobial Stewardship section of the uCentral app from Unbound Medicine or through the virtual desktop.
+All of these resources can be found in the Emory Healthcare Antimicrobial Stewardship section of the uCentral app from Unbound Medicine, through the virtual desktop, or within the Clinical Resources section of Epic.

 c.
 Restricted Antimicrobials

 Each hospital has a list of restricted antimicrobial agents that are orderable only by infectious disease providers or select other services.
-The list of agents and the procedures for ordering are outlined on the uCentral Emory Healthcare Antimicrobial Stewardship app or the virtual desktop.
-This list is created by the ASPs, CASE, and the EHC System Pharmacy & Therapeutics Committee and is based on antimicrobial cost, spectrum of activity, and toxicities.
+The list of agents and the procedures for ordering are outlined on the uCentral EHC ASP app.
+This list is based on antimicrobial cost, spectrum of activity, and toxicities.
 If an ID consult team is not actively following the patient and a restricted antimicrobial is needed, then the ID attending on call should be contacted to discuss the case and request the agent.
+The approving ID provider's name should be entered in the order as 'Authorizing Provider'.

-There is established literature on improved patient outcomes associated with infectious disease consultations for several bloodstream infections with significant reductions in mortality.
-Given the complexity of management of these patients both in the inpatient setting and after discharge, Emory Healthcare requires infectious disease consultation for any patients with bloodstream infections with Staphylococcus aureus (both methicillin-susceptible and methicillin-resistant), Staphylococcus lugdunensis, Enterococcus spp, and yeast/Candida spp.
+There is established literature on improved patient outcomes, including reduced mortality, associated with infectious disease consultations for several bloodstream infections.
+Given the complexity of management of these patients both in the inpatient setting and after discharge, EHC requires infectious disease consultation for any patients with bloodstream infections with Staphylococcus aureus (both methicillin-susceptible and methicillin-resistant), Staphylococcus lugdunensis, Enterococcus species and yeast/Candida species.